KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 If NCO asks for medical support, tell NCO that Medical may be able to send a triage element but needs route, patient count, and contact point.

-If NCO asks about the medication, OP 1 cannot confirm what medication it is.

-If NCO ignores the re-entry risk, use the 00:24 conditional inject to escalate the resident movement toward the entrance.

 ### 00:20 — OP 4 Event: Downed Utility Line

 Operator: Utilities / Damage Assessment